lucastaliberti/frontend-code-challenge/README.md

 code and added a precommit hook using [Husky](https://github.com/typicode/husky) to automatically fix the files on stage.

+I'm using yarn for its speed and simplicity.

 ## To run

 1. First install all dependencies